-Let's look at the PMBOK® Guide, 5th Edition definitions first:
+Let’s look at the PMBOK® Guide definitions of these terms first.

 The above definitions are pretty straight-forward and self-explanatory, right?
 Well, not for most beginners.
-Here are the simplified definitions sourced from BrainBOK PMP and CAPM Flashcards.
+Here are the simplified definitions sourced from BrainBOK PMP Flashcards.
 The keywords are underlined.

 EV => Estimated value / work actually done